 - If you develop severe symptoms requiring medical attention, such as shortness of breath, chest pain, loss of consciousness, or confusion, call 911 or go to the emergency department.

-The Grand Bend Area Health Centre COVID-19 Assessment Centre is open Thursdays and Fridays from 2:00 pm to 3 pm.
+The Grand Bend Area Health Centre COVID-19 Assessment Centre is open Tuesdays and Fridays from 2:00 pm to 3 pm.
 Click here to book an appointment.

 What are COVID-19 treatments?

 COVID-19 treatments (including the Paxlovid pill) are available for people who have COVID-19 and are at higher risk of becoming seriously ill.
 These treatments are available for free by prescription for anyone who would benefit from them.